blog-dovydasvenckus/blog/_posts/2017-08-20-jersey-on-embedded-jetty.md

 ```

 This is a quite simple project structure.
 Most of the files are Gradle config files
 and Gradle wrapper.
-We will be touching only 3 files: *build.gradle*, *HelloResource.java*,
+We will be touching only 4 files: *build.gradle*, *Greeting.java*, *HelloResource.java*,
 *JerseyApplication.java*.

 ## Build config